hetzneronline/community-content/tutorials/apache-ssl-client-auth.md

 * "-sha256" sets the hashing algorithm to SHA256 - you can also use other hashing algorithms

 Since most browsers do not support .pem-files to be used as client certificates, we need to convert the certificate to the PFX (pkcs12) format.

 ```bash
 openssl pkcs12 -export -out MyClientCert1.pfx -inkey MyClientCert1.key -in MyClientCert1.pem
 ```

 * "pkcs12" stands for PFX format to be used
 * "-export" stands for exporting a certificate
 * "-out MyClientCert1.pfx" sets the name of the output file
 * "-inkey MyClientCert1.key" loads the key file to be used
 * "-in MyClientCert1.pem" loads the certificate to be converted

-You will also be asked for a export password.
-You can left this field blank, if you don't want any password request in your browser.
+You will also be asked for an export password.
+You can leave this field blank, if you don't want any password request in your browser.
 If you set a password here, you will be asked for it by your browser when you use the client certificate.

 Download the .pfx-file (e. g. via SCP) and provide it to the user, which has to use the certificate for login.
 The user should import this certificate into his web browser.

 Please repeat the procedure of Step 4 for every client certificate that you want to create.

-## Step 6 - Add rules for SSL authentictaion in your virtual host (or .htaccess)
+## Step 6 - Add rules for SSL authentication in your virtual host (or .htaccess)

 Please add the following rules to your .htaccess file or your virtual host file to activate the SSL client authentication for several directories or complete websites. .htaccess files should always be located in the directory with the files the .htaccess rules should be applied to.

 ```
 SSLVerifyClient require
 ```

 This enables the SSL client authentication.

 ```
 SSLVerifyDepth 10
 ```

 This sets the depth of the verification.
 It needs to be set if the server needs to check more certificates.
 (This is the case if chained certificates are used.)

 You may also limit the access to specific certificates using "SSLRequire".
-You can find more detailed information in the offical Apache 2 documentation (see: https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslrequire).
+You can find more detailed information in the official [Apache 2 documentation](https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslrequire).

 ## Step 7 - Prepare directory for CA files

 Now, we need to create a new directory for the SSL-CAs and make it accessible for Apache to read from that directory.

 ```bash
 mkdir /etc/ssl_clientauth_cas
 chown root.www-data /etc/ssl_clientauth_cas/